steffendx/GoNorthWiki/Deployment.md

 The following settings can be made in the Misc Section:
  * **ExternalUrl**: Specifies the url used when filling E-Mail Templates for resetting passwords etc. This is required to correctly fill the templates when using a reverse proxy for hosting.
  * **KirjaAllowedAttachmentMimeTypes**: This specifies which Mime-Types are allowed for attachments in the Wiki Component Kirja.
+ * **KirjaVersionMergeTimeSpan**: Specifies the timespan in minutes for a Kirja Page version to be merged if it was edited by the same user.
+This prevents to many versions to be spammed.
+If the value is zero or negative, no versions will be merged.
+You can read more details in the [Kirja](/steffendx/GoNorth/wiki/Kirja) wiki page.
+ * **KirjaMaxVersionCount**: Specifies the maximum amount of version to be kept for a Kirja Page.
+If the value is equal to zero, the versioning feature will be disabled.
+If the value is below zero an unlimited amount of versions will be kept.
+More details can be read in the [Kirja](/steffendx/GoNorth/wiki/Kirja) wiki page.
+ * **TimelineMergeTimeSpan**: Specifies the timespan in minutes for timeline events to be merged if made for the same event for the same user (for example if a user modifies the same wiki page in a timespan of 5 minutes).
+This way you can prevent flodding of timeline events.
+If the value is below or equal zero, no timeline events will be merged.
  * **FirstTimeDeploymentPassword**: Specifies the password used for the first time deployment page (see below).
 It is recommended to leave this blank if you have the portal up and running.
+ * **UseGdpr**: True if the GDPR feature should be used, else false.
+More details can be found on the [GDPR wiki page](/steffendx/GoNorth/wiki/Gdpr).
+ * **UseLegalNotice**: True if the Legal Notice feature should be used, else false.
+More details can be found on the [legal notice wiki page](/steffendx/GoNorth/wiki/Legal-Notice).

+### Legal Notice Settings
+If you are using the [legal notice](/steffendx/GoNorth/wiki/Legal-Notice) you can adjust the contact details shown on the legal notice page in the LegalNotice section.

 ## Building
 Since GoNorth is build with .Net Core you will have to install .Net Core on your system for building.
 (See [Getting Started with .Net Core](https://www.microsoft.com/net/learn/get-started)).
 Before building the project I recommend you adjust the encryption key bytes in the "/Services/Encryption/AesEncryptionService.cs" to a new value.